How To Avoid Back Pain When Gardening (5 Tips From A Doctor)

 However, remember that if your back pain persists or worsens, consult a medical professional for further guidance and treatment options.

-With just a few changes to the way you garden, you can get back to enjoying your favorite outdoor activity without worrying about causing further damage to your back.
+With just a few changes to your gardening habits, you can return to enjoying your favorite outdoor activity without worrying about causing further damage to your back.

 References